Pulp Fiction: Casting

 Danny DeVito, one of the film's executive producers, recalls that Weinstein suggested casting Daniel Day-Lewis, who had just won an Academy Award for My Left Foot.
 DeVito responded by stating that Tarantino wanted John Travolta and reminded Weinstein that he had final cut and cast approval.
 He later reflected: "I think he [Weinstein] called me every name in the book, but of course, Quentin got what he wanted, and he was absolutely right, and the rest is history."

-Bender noted that during the casting process, while Samuel L. Jackson's initial audition was impressive, another candidate later delivered a performance that "blew them away."
+Bender noted that during the casting process, while Samuel L. Jackson's initial audition was impressive, another candidate later delivered a performance that "blew them away".
 This prompted Bender to inform Jackson's agent that they might need to consider the other actor.
 The agent firmly insisted, "No, no, no, you can't do that.
 Sam will come back."
-Initially hesitant to ask him for another audition, Bender discovered that Jackson believed he was simply reading for the role, not auditioning, and his subsequent return resulted in an outstanding performance.
+Initially hesitant to ask him for another audition, Bender discovered that Jackson believed he was simply reading for the role, not auditioning.
+On his return audition, Jackson said that he was annoyed that he had to come back, and when he arrived an assistant called him "Mr. Fishburne", which made him even more angry.
+He had also been hungry and had bought a hamburger, which he still had with him.
+He went on to read his lines, angrily waving the hamburger, which was so real that it became part of the scene and guaranteed him the job.

 Tim Roth, initially interested in the role meant for Willis, suggested Amanda Plummer as a co-star, insisting she should have a gun as he thought it would be "terrifying" - a notion Tarantino later incorporated into the script.

 Harvey Keitel played a crucial role in getting Reservoir Dogs made and introduced Bruce Willis to Tarantino.
-Bender and Tarantino went to see him at his house in Malibu, where they learned that he could recite practically the entire movie of Reservoir Dogs, a movie he loved.
-After a conversation, Tarantino and Willis took a walk on the beach, where Willis revealed he'd read the Pulp Fiction script and expressed interest in playing Vincent or Jules.
+Bender and Tarantino went to see Willis at his house in Malibu, where they learned that he could recite practically the entire movie of Reservoir Dogs, a movie he loved.
+After a conversation, Tarantino and Willis took a walk on the beach, where Willis revealed he had read the Pulp Fiction script and expressed interest in playing Vincent or Jules.
 Tarantino encouraged him to read the script one last time with the Butch character in mind.
 Willis called Tarantino the next day and said, "the shortest sentence in the Bible is, 'Jesus wept.'
 The shortest sentence in Hollywood is, 'I'm in.'"

+The role of Butch was written with Matt Dillon in mind, however Dillon was hesitant to sign on and preferred the Vincent role, which Tarantino wanted Travolta for.